vmarrazzo/regression-fe-scala/README.md

 ###### Extending regression suite

-Add new verification to existring regression is possible inserting a new row with a testing url and rule to be tested.
+Adding test to existring regression can be donw through new rows that describes testing url and component rule.
 There are two possible rule choices:<br>
-* Match content, it verify that loaded page contains a piece of text
+a.
+Match content, it verify that loaded page contains a piece of text into page source<br>
-* XPath, it verify that described component with [XPath](http://toolsqa.com/selenium-webdriver/choosing-effective-xpath/) is present
+b.
+XPath, it verify that described component with [XPath](http://toolsqa.com/selenium-webdriver/choosing-effective-xpath/) is present<br><br>

+Each kind of rule is placed into a differente column for a row.
+(Into a same row cannot be Match content and XPath!!!!)

 | Rule type | Url column | Rule column |
 | :------------|:---------------| :-----|
 | Match content | I | J |
 | XPath | K | L |

-#### Behind the scene ( or develop oriented )

-The application launches up to five Firefox application where to spread up test cases and wait test outcomes.
-During single test execution it monitoring if particular error condition occurs and track it.
-Other important feature is to avoid work block for network latency so invoke suite stop (and partial data collection) in this occurence.
-For better details on implementation see [wiki pages](https://github.com/vmarrazzo/regression-fe-scala/wiki).
+Into the column A will be placed test case description for final reports.

 ### Disclaimer